mozilla-frontend-infra/codetribute/README.md

 ```
 _Note: The `summary` and `introduction` fields are to be rendered as markdown, allowing for bullet points, links and other simple formatting._

+### Best Practices
+To have github issues shown in the site, it has to have any of the label stated in the project's yaml file.
+To have bugzilla bugs to appear in the site,
+it has to have good-first-bug as keywords.
+For both bugzilla bugs and github issues, we only display unassigned bugs / issues by default.
+You can
+view the assigned bugs / issues by clicking on the filter icon besides the Feeling Adventurous Button.

 ## Data Flow

 ![data flow image](codetribute-data-flow.png)